Irubataru/irubataru.github.io/about.md

 layout: about
 ---

 Welcome to the home of Jonas Rylund Glesaaen.
-I am currently a postdoctoral researcher working on lattice QCD at Swansea university.
+I have been a physicist my whole life, but has recently left the comfort of academia to see what else the world has to offer.
 Besides an interest in physics I also spend a lot of my time on:

 * Computer Science (CS)
 * High Performance Computing (HPC)